MARRAKECH & SOUTH / 9 DAYS 8 NIGHTS

-Skoura is a magical oasis lined with intense amount of palm grove, the contrast of the Atlas mountains and the desert canscape is fascinating.
-Known for growing roses and so the scenic views and scents in this town is mesmirising.
-The palm groves were built by the 12th century Almohad sultan Yacoub el-Mansour and named after its natives, the people of the Haskourene tribe.
-Many of the most amazing Kasbahs in Morocco can be found in Skoura and the region.
-After having lunch in a typical southern restaurant, we head for to the town of Skoura,known for its big market on Mondays.
-Then we head back to your hotel, relax, have dinner and spend the night in the most relaxed, nose and pollution free town of Morocco.
+Skoura is a magical oasis lined with many palm groves.
+The contrast of the Atlas Mountains and the desert landscape is fascinating.
+Known for growing roses the perfumes in the air are intense.
+The palm groves were built by the 12th century Almohad Sultan Yacoub el-Mansour and named after its natives - the people of the Haskourene tribe.
+Many of the most spectacular Kasbahs in Morocco can be found in and around Skoura.
+After lunch in a typical southern restaurant we head for the town of Skoura, known for its Monday markets.
+Then we head back to your hotel, relax, have dinner and spend the night in the most relaxed, noise and pollution free town of Morocco.

 DAY 6 SKOURA – MARRAKECH

-Today, after breakfast we head in the direction of Ouarzazate.
-You can see the Kasbah of Taourirt and the Atlas Studios if you haven’t had the time on day 2, the largest and mostfamous film studios in all of Africa.
-From here, you can stop at the oasis of Fint, a few kilometresfrom Ouarzazate.
-We then continue on the road of Tizin'Tichka stopping for lunch in a smallvillage.
+Today, after breakfast, we travel to Ouarzazate.
+You can see the Kasbah of Taourirt and the Atlas Studios if we missed it on day 2.
+They are the largest and most famous film studios in all of Africa.
+From here, you can stop at the oasis of Fint, a few kilometres from Ouarzazate.
+We then continue on the road of Tizin'Tichka stopping for lunch in a small village.
 We will arrive in Marrakech in the late evening.
-Dinner and overnight at your hotel.
+Dinner and overnight at your hotel or Riad.